-The modern English Bulldog is worlds apart from the fighting dog it was originally.
+The modern English (or British) Bulldog is worlds apart from the fighting dog it was originally.
 The English Bulldog we all know today has been selectively bred over a few hundred years to serve as a companion animal.
 Although to some the Bulldog can appear intimidating, the breed has developed a great reputation for gentle play with children and tolerance for other household pets.

 The English Bulldog has fast become a popular family pet and their gentle but protective nature means that they are very personable and loyal family members.
 The breed requires a great deal of human contact and will show high levels of affection to their owners.
 If provoked or threatened by a stranger, the English Bulldog will bravely stand its ground and protect loved ones with determination.